Royal Victoria Regional Health Centre (RVH) wants you and your family to plan ahead in the event of an illness during the holidays.

 If you are unsure if a trip to RVH’s Emergency department (ED) is required, you can call Telehealth Ontario at 1-866-797-0000.
 This is a free and confidential service providing health advice or general health information from a registered nurse.
 Please note that in emergency situations, you should call 9-1-1 first as Telehealth is not able to diagnose your illness or prescribe medicine.

-If you do need to visit the ED, remember to bring your health card, along with a list of your medications and remember, patients are treated based on how urgent their condition is and not on a first-come, first-served basis.
-At this time visitors are not permitted in emergency with some exceptions, such as accompanying someone under the age of 18, or at the discretion of the care team.
+If you do need to visit the ED, remember to bring your health card, along with a list of your medications.
+Please remember that patients are treated based on the urgency of their condition and not on a first-come, first-served basis.
+Also keep in mind that wait times may be longer at this time of year.
+Due to COVID restrictions, visitors are not permitted in the ED with some exceptions, such as accompanying someone under the age of 18, or at the discretion of the care team.

-Always seek medical attention when you are experiencing pain or tightness in the chest, shortness of breath or when you experience a sudden drooping in your face, difficulty raising your arms, and slurred or jumbled speech.
+Always call 9-1-1 if you are experiencing pain or tightness in the chest, shortness of breath or when you experience a sudden drooping in your face, difficulty raising your arms, and slurred or jumbled speech.
+Do not attempt to drive yourself to hospital.

 You should bring your child to the ED if they have significant vomiting and diarrhea with very little urination.
-You should also bring your young baby (under three months of age) to hospital if he or she develops a fever over 38.0 C (100.4 F) or if you have any concerns with a sick child of any age.
+You should also bring your young baby (under three months of age) to hospital if they develop a fever over 38.0 C (100.4 F) or if you have any concerns with a sick child of any age.

-If your condition is not an emergency, there are multiple walk-in clinics in Barrie open during the holidays.
+If your condition is not an emergency, there are multiple walk-in clinics and COVID, Cold and Flu Care clinics in Barrie open during the holidays.
 It is best to call the clinics or consult their websites before heading out.
+The Sperling Drive COVID, cold and flu clinic will be closed December 24, 25, 31 and January 1.
+Appointments must be pre-booked through via rvh.on.ca or by calling 705-7973120, option 3

-If you have a loved one who is spending the holidays in hospital, please note there are visitor restrictions in place at the health centre.
-Visits are currently limited and must be pre-booked with the patient’s care team.
+If you have a loved one who is spending the holidays in hospital, please note visitor restrictions are in place and are listed on the RVH website.
+All visitors must be double-vaccinated (some exceptions apply).
+Call the patient’s care team for clarification.
 If you are unable to visit, messages can be sent to inpatients through RVH’s Best Wishes service which can be accessed on the RVH website at rvh.on.ca.